charlieocurtis/bathymetry-plot/README.md

 4. Run ```main.py``` for the native app, or ```dash_main.py``` for the web app.

+> [!IMPORTANT]
-### Notes when trying to run
+> ### Notes when trying to run
-- The project will  require a python3 version >= 3.8
+> - The project will  require a python3 version >= 3.8
-- The project was written on Windows, so make sure to change the line endings in your editor before trying to install dependencies.
+> - The project was written on Windows, so make sure to change the line endings in your editor before trying to install
+> dependencies.
-- Linux distros may require a separate install for tkinter (python3) see [here.](https://stackoverflow.com/a/25905642/11895915)
+> - Linux distros may require a separate install for tkinter (python3) see [here.](https://stackoverflow.com/a/25905642/11895915)
-- For the web app: once running, got to ```localhost:8050/dash```.
+> - For the web app: once running, got to ```localhost:8050/dash```.

 ## Packages
 Below, are the packages used to help create the project: